 - Connectivity is essential to living in today’s increasingly digital world.
 More and more, people are conducting the business of their daily lives virtually, be it working, learning, managing health, banking, or any number of tasks that not only add ease and efficiency to life, but are fast becoming requirements of participation.

 - For many in our state, especially those in low-income and underserved areas, barriers to connectivity remain.
 The Office of Telecommunications and Broadband works to remove those barriers, by developing equitable policies and programs that will significantly expand access to fast, affordable, and reliable internet service, providing all residents and businesses of Connecticut the economic and social benefits of broadband access.

 The State Broadband Grant Programs administered by the Office of Telecommunications and Broadband will enable residences and businesses to connect to broadband infrastructure for affordable and reliable service.
-The State is working to finalize and launch both programs.
+In July 2022, DEEP released a Request for Information to inform the development of upcoming broadband infrastructure deployment programs.

 The 2021 American Rescue Plan Act Coronavirus Capital Projects Fund